Phi Tau Sigma

 - promote exclusively charitable, scientific, literary and educational programs.

 How to Become a Member

-Food Science senior and graduate students may be nominated as outlined by the nomination criteria by Phi Tau Sigma members to become an Associate Member of Phi Tau Sigma.
-The Hoosier Chapter membership committee typically submits nominations to the national Phi Tau Sigma leadership during the spring semester of each year.
+Food Science senior and graduate students may be nominated as outlined by the nomination criteria by Phi Tau Sigma members to become a Student Member of Phi Tau Sigma.
+The Hoosier Chapter membership committee typically submits nominations to the national Phi Tau Sigma leadership during the fall and spring semesters of each year.
 Students who meet the eligibility criteria will be contacted by the Chapter Officers and asked to complete the nomination form which they will submit to the national office.
 Selected students will be notified via email and asked to attend the Hoosier Chapter annual luncheon to celebrate achievements of current members and to welcome the new initiates.
 An award is given every year to the Outstanding Undergraduate Senior.

 Annual Student Membership Renewal: $20

 Student Member: $15 (covers events including annual initiation luncheon)